Focus on Retention

 - Is there another employee who could successfully step in if needed?

-- How much of an influence is this person on colleagues?
+- How much does this person influence colleagues?

 - Would the loss of this person have a negative impact on others?